esh04/CL1_Project/README.md

 5. Building a word cloud

 ## To run the Project
 Both the folders English and Hindi, contain a `main.py` which is to be runned.
+Uncomment the lines depending upon the required output.
+Appropriate comments have been provided in the code.
+The required packages have been added in requirements.txt, apart fromm that the NLTK, stanza and spacy datasets have to be downloaded.

 ## Creating the Dataset
 The project contains crawl_English.py and crawl_Hindi.py; these are the codes used to crawl data from the urls.
 All the urls used are mentioned in the url.txt file in each folder. `Beautiful soup` was used in order to crawl this data.